dotnet/samples/core/hosting/HostWithHostFxr/readme.md

 Demonstrates how to locate and initialize .NET Core 3.0 from a non-.NET Core process and subsequently load and call into  a .NET Core assembly.

+The `nethost` header and library are part of the Microsoft.NETCore.DotNetAppHost package and are also installed as a runtime pack by the .NET SDK.
+The library should be deployed alongside the host.
+This sample uses the files installed with the .NET SDK.

+The `coreclr_delegates.h` and `hostfxr.h` files are copied from the [core-setup](https://github.com/dotnet/core-setup) repo.

 Addtional comments are contained in source and project files.

 Requirements